Corrosion Protection for Treatment Plants

 Fiberglass-reinforced polyester may also be used in lieu of steel door and door frame construction.
 Halff specified such products for use in the Natatorium at the Texas School for the Blind and Visually Impaired.

 Simple practices, such as using galvanized ferrous metals, robust or high-performance coatings and prudent protection of vital components, provide a cost-effective solution easily incorporated into a water or wastewater plant’s operations and maintenance program, eliminating in most cases the need for extreme measures to protect building elements and equipment from corrosion.
 Halff welcomes the opportunity to help you tackle your problems, and our corrosion protection experts are ready to help.
 Halff has a multi-disciplined team of professionals working together to help clients achieve long-lasting, cost-effective results.
-If Halff can assist your team, please call Greg Kuhn, PE, Vice President, at (214) 346-6252.
+If Halff can assist your team, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.